mvolkmann/blog/src/swift-ui.md

 ### `HSplitView`

-This is a layout container that organized its children horizontally and allows users to resize the children by dragging dividers between them.
+This is a layout container that organizes its children horizontally and allows users to resize the children by dragging dividers between them.
 It is only supported in macOS.

 ### `VSplitView`

-This is a layout container that organized its children vertically and allows users to resize the children by dragging dividers between them.
+This is a layout container that organizes its children vertically and allows users to resize the children by dragging dividers between them.
 It is only supported in macOS.